-When metadata is blocked because of limited permissions, Catalogue still counts the workbook.
+When metadata is blocked because of limited permissions, or the asset is in a Personal Space, Catalogue still counts the workbook.
 But instead of seeing some of the sensitive metadata, you see Permissions required.
 For more information, see Access lineage information.

 At the end of the lineage is Owners.
 The list of owners includes anyone assigned as the owner or contact for any content downstream from the lineage anchor.

 You can email owners to let them know about changes to the data.
 (To email owners, you must have the 'Overwrite' (Save) capability on the lineage anchor content.)

 - Select Owners to see the list of people who are impacted by the data in this lineage.